Black Panther: Wakanda Forever: Box office

-According to The Hollywood Reporter, Black Panther: Wakanda Forever was projected to earn $175 million in the US and Canada on its opening weekend.
+According to The Hollywood Reporter, Wakanda Forever was projected to earn $175 million in the US and Canada on its opening weekend.
 By November 2022, Boxoffice Pro estimated the film's opening weekend in the US and Canada to be between $170–205 million, and projected the film would earn $435–543 million for its total domestic gross.
 The film made $84.3 million on its first day, which included $28 million from Thursday night previews.
 Its opening weekend earned $181.3 million, becoming the top film of the weekend.
-This marked the largest November opening weekend ever, and the third-biggest opening for a film during the pandemic era, behind No Way Home ($260 million) and Multiverse of Madness ($187 million).
+This marked the largest November opening weekend ever, surpassing The Hunger Games: Catching Fire ($158.1 million), and the third-biggest opening for a film during the pandemic era, behind No Way Home ($260 million) and Multiverse of Madness ($187 million).
 Wakanda Forever remained the top film in its sophomore weekend, grossing over $66.5 million, representing a drop of 63%.
 The following weekend, the film remained atop the box office, grossing $45.6 million (a decline of 31%).
 Its gross over the five-day Thanksgiving weekend was $63.8 million.
 The film remained atop the chart for its fourth and fifth weekend, earning $17.5 million and $11.2 million, respectively.
 In its sixth weekend, Wakanda Forever earned $5.3 million and was displaced by Avatar: The Way of Water.
-It is the third highest-grossing film of 2022 in the region behind Top Gun: Maverick and Avatar: The Way of Water.
+It is the third-highest-grossing film of 2022 in the region behind Top Gun: Maverick and The Way of Water.

 Outside of the US and Canada, the film grossed $150.3 million from 50 markets in its first weekend.
 It had the biggest opening ever for a film in Nigeria, as well as the second-biggest for a film released in 2022 in France and South Africa.
 Disney Africa reported that the film set an all-time box office record in West Africa and accumulated the biggest opening of 2022 in East Africa, as well as the second-highest box office gross ever in Southern Africa.
 The five highest openings for the film were in the United Kingdom and Ireland ($15 million), France ($13.7 million), Mexico ($12.8 million), South Korea ($8.9 million) and Brazil ($7.1 million).
 In its second weekend, Wakanda Forever grossed $69.8 million, for a drop of 49%, while in its third weekend, it grossed $32.1 million, for a drop of 53%.
 As of 12 March 2023, the highest grossing territories were the United Kingdom ($41 million), Mexico ($35.9 million), France ($33.2 million), Brazil ($21.4 million), and Australia ($19.5 million).